-Building Evacuations, Fire Alarms, and Smoke Detectors
+Building Evacuations, Fire Alarms and Smoke Detectors

 One approved fire drill per semester will be conducted in each residence hall.
-The ResLife staff will discuss the evacuation plan and meeting locations during hall/floor meetings.
+The ResLife staff will discuss the evacuation plan and meeting locations during a hall/floor meeting.
 The participation of everyone is required.

-Individuals refusing to evacuate a building during a fire alarm or other building evacuation will be cited by the Fire Marshall and/or College officials and are subject to referral to the Student Code of Conduct process.
-The removal of, or tampering with firefighting equipment is a violation of state law, and the setting off of "false" fire alarms endangers the lives and property of the Pitzer College community and is prohibited.
+The removal of, or tampering with, firefighting equipment is a violation of state law, and the setting off of "false" fire alarms endangers the lives and property of the Pitzer College community and is prohibited.
 This includes tampering with your smoke detector (removing batteries, etc.) or fire extinguisher.
 This violation of state law can result in a fine of up to \$1000 and a possible jail term of up to one year.
-Students will be referred to the Student Code of Conduct process for any alleged violation of this policy.
+Judicial action will take place against an individual or group that violates this policy.